SenhorLion/sb-code-challenge/front-end/README.md

 6. Routes must be fully loadable with a direct link. `/countries/CI` must render the page for Ivory Coast, for example.
 7. End.

+## Candidate Implementation:

+**Tech Used:**

+- React (create-react-app), React Router, Styled-Components, GraphQL, Apollo.
+- _Code Quality:_ Eslint, Prettier, StyleLint, Husky.
+- _Theme_: `postcss-normalize` was used to implement a normalise reset and a basic theme was implemented using styled-components to create a clean interface.

+**Usage:**

+- Install dependencies `yarn install`.
+- Start app in browser: `yarn start`.
+- For development you can run the linters:
+  `yarn lint` - for eslint.
+  `yarn lint:css` to use stylint to lint the css.

+_NB: Husky is configured to lint any staged code on commit_.

+**Features:**

+- `http://localhost:3000/` - Displays a landing page with a link to the countries route.
+- `http://localhost:3000/countries` - Makes a request to the GraphQL API and, if succesful, renders the returned list of countries.
+- Countries are displayed in a alphabetised sectioned list, to make it slightly easier to navigate the country data.
+- `http://localhost:3000/countries/:code` - Makes a request to the GraphQL API for a particular country using the country code supplied and, if successful, renders the returned country data.
+- Routes are fully loadable with a direct link, for example, entering `http://localhost:3000/countries/pt` in the browsers address bar will request and display data for Portugal.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts